 An Administrative Judge will be assigned to your claim and the Judge will oversee the proceeding at the Conference.
 Although the strict rules of Evidence do not apply at the conference level, the Conference is an extremely important proceeding.
 The Administrative Judge will then issue what’s called a Temporary Order.
 Most Orders at the Conference level will be appealed and then the injured worker may be evaluated by an Impartial Examiner, which is a doctor assigned by the Department of Industrial Accidents.
 If the Case or dispute does not resolve after the Conference Proceeding, the next step would be to have a Hearing in front of the Administrative Judge where normally the rules of evidence apply and formal testimony is taken.

 If you or a loved one have been injured in a work related accident and need to file a claim for benefits, you may encounter serious setbacks if you are unfamiliar with the Massachusetts Workers Compensation System.
-I recommend you contact an experienced plaintiff workers compensation law firm such as The Law Offices of Michael O. Smith to explain the process and assist you with your claim.
+I recommend you contact an experienced plaintiff workers compensation law firm such as The Mass Injury Group to explain the process and assist you with your claim.
 Attorney Smith has over 15 years of experience representing injured workers and has successfully recovered millions of dollars for his clients.